Published Feb 17, 2021

 Exerted to exhaustion, Ripper enters a state of cryptobiosis, forcing Lt.
 Paul Stamets to take drastic measures: he injects his body with Ripper’s DNA in a desperate attempt to pilot Discovery through the mycelial network himself.

-In the real world, tardigrades are microscopic animals measuring about 1 millimeter in length (or approximate 1/10,000th of Ripper’s size).
+In the real world, tardigrades are microscopic animals measuring about 1 millimeter in length (or approximately 1/10,000th of Ripper’s size).
 Don’t let their marshmallow-y looks or their affectionate nicknames (“water bears”, “moss piglets”) fool you — tardigrades are among the hardiest creatures known to science.
 In fact, scientists have postulated that these tough little critters are the only lifeforms that can handle any planetary apocalypse the universe throws at them.
 Tardigrades even survived the asteroid that wiped out the dinosaurs.

 No need for a global catastrophe just yet — tardigrades can be threatened by a much more mundane event: their humble aquatic homes, such as lakes and tide pools, can dry out.
 To cope with lean times, tardigrades do, in fact, enter states of cryptobiosis, suspending their metabolic activities and draining their innards of water.

-“It’s really an adaptation to a variegated ability of resources, a feast-or-famine lifestyle,” says Christopher Mason, a geneticist at Weill Cornell Medicine (the medical college of Cornell University) and a professed Star Trek fan.
+“It’s really an adaptation to a variegated availability of resources, a feast-or-famine lifestyle,” says Christopher Mason, a geneticist at Weill Cornell Medicine (the medical college of Cornell University) and a professed Star Trek fan.

 The same dehydration-coping biology also allows tardigrades to survive radiation levels up to a thousand times the lethal dose for humans.
 This radiation resistance is what present-day scientists are hoping to pilfer from our friendly neighborhood tardigrades.